jonathanvdc/Flame/README.md

 # Flame

-This is a C# rewrite of Flame, a compiler library for managed languages.
+This is a C# rewrite of Flame, a set of compiler libraries for managed languages.
 It is currently a work in progress.

+## Subprojects

+At its core, Flame is a set of libraries designed to support tools that read, analyze, optimize and write managed languages.
+Additionally, Flame includes a number of projects that use Flame in a fairly straightforward way.

+### `ilopt`

+`ilopt` is a command-line tool that reads CIL assemblies, optimizes them and writes the optimized version back to disk somewhere. `ilopt` can already optimize some assemblies, but it only supports a subset of CIL at the moment.
+Most work being done is focused on teaching `ilopt` to round-trip all CIL opcodes.

 ## Build instructions